collective/collective.rendertimer/README.rst

 collective.rendertimer
 ======================

-Track timings for code parts in Plone based on events.
+Track render timings for tiles, single transforms and the whole transform chain.

 Contribute